matross/matross/docs/task_plugins/temp_file.rst

 temp-file
 ======================================================

-Low level task to create a temporary file on the target machine.

-Runs ``mktemp $TEMPFILE`` and returns the created file to stdout.
+Creates  a temporary file on the target machine and returns the file path in :out

 Example
 ~~~~~~~